mxschmitt/golang-url-shortener/README.md

 - [ ] Refactore Unit Tests
 - [ ] Performance optimization
 - [ ] Add ability to track the visitors (Referrer, maybe also live)
+- [ ] Create Makefile for building everything
 - [ ] Test docker-compose installation
 - [ ] Provide image on the docker hub